Hope Island railway station

-Hope Island railway station is an under construction railway station on the Gold Coast Line in Queensland, Australia.
-It will serve the Gold Coast suburbs of Helensvale, Hope Island and Oxenford, and will be located between Coomera and Helensvale stations.
+Hope Island is a railway station operated by Queensland Rail on the Varsity Lakes line.
+It opened in 2026 and serves the Gold Coast suburbs of Hope Island and Helensvale.
+It is an elevated station, featuring two side platforms.

 History

-The Gold Coast railway line opened in stages from 1996 - 2009.
-During its construction, provisions were made for a future station at Hope Island however due to low development in the area, the station was never built.
+The Gold Coast railway line opened in stages from 1996–2009.
+During its construction, provisions were made for a future station at Hope Island however due to low development in the area, the station was initially delayed.
 In November 2017, the Queensland Government committed to building three new in-fill stations on the Gold Coast Line as part of the AU$5.4 billion Cross River Rail project – Pimpama, Hope Island and Merrimac.
 In August 2021, Helensvale North station was renamed Hope Island as the result of community feedback.

-It is currently anticipated that approximately 2,800 passengers will use Hope Island station per day when it becomes operational.
-The station is expected to cost up to $40 million to construct, and is planned to be open by 2024, in time for the commencement of services on the new Cross River Rail line.
+It was anticipated that approximately 2,800 passengers would use Hope Island station per day.
+The station was expected to cost up to $40 million to construct, and was planned to be open in 2026.
+It was originally designed to open at the same time as Cross River Rail, but has since been uncoupled from that project.

+The station opened on 18 May 2026.

-The planned location for the station is off Hope Island Road, near Mangrove Jack Park and just south of the Coomera River.
-The station will be integrated with other modes of public transport, and is planned to feature connections with pedestrian and bicycle paths.
-The station concept design currently includes space for 174 car park bays.
+The location for the station is off Hope Island Road, near Mangrove Jack Park and just south of the Coomera River.
+The station is integrated with other modes of public transport, and has connections with pedestrian and bicycle paths.
+The station concept design had included space for 174 car park bays.